mor234/Ex1-weighted-graph/README.md

 The class implements the corresponding interfaces: node_info, weighted_graph, weighted_graph_algorithms (written by boaz benmoshe).

 **WGraph_DS:**
 A class representing a weighted graph, implemented using HashMap,
 allows access to variables in O(1).
 Each node in the graph is a Node_info, implemented using inside class Node_info which implements the interface node_info.
 The class allows basic operations on a graph in 0(1), such as:
--addNode(int key): adding a node to the graph -getNode(int key)
+- addNode(int key): adding a node to the graph
+- getNode(int key)
--connect(int node1, int node2, double w):connecting two nodes
+- connect(int node1, int node2, double w):connecting two nodes
--hasEdge(int node1, int node2)
+- hasEdge(int node1, int node2)
 etc.

 the following methods has different time comlexity: